Many of the posts on this website allow you to leave comments and discuss the article with other readers.

 Comments that are abusive, provocative or generally offensive will always be rejected.
 Be nice to each other please.

 Comments that are considered to be unhelpful will sometimes be rejected.
 By all means, correct, challenge, criticise, disagree, but do so in a way that helps readers to understand more, not less.
 An example of an unhelpful comment could be a reader stating “You shouldn’t do that” in response to a tutorial article, but without explaining why.
 Such comments are part of the reason that forums can be so unhelpful for beginners.
-In many cases comments like this will be allowed but challenged, in extreme cases they will be rejected.
+In most cases, comments like this will be allowed but challenged, in extreme cases they will be rejected.

 The article no longer accepts comments